 Since there is no FDA approved pharmaceutical preparation of testosterone dosed properly for women, we have historically used bio-identical testosterone in small doses to treat women with testosterone deficiencies.
 These preparations include skin creams of various sorts that are compounded at low concentrations for women, injections of small doses of testosterone, and pellets of testosterone that are implanted under the skin under local anesthesia.
 The injections generally last a month and the pellets are absorbed over a period of 3-6 months while the creams are applied daily.

-Dr. Holley offers bio-identical hormone pellets produced by a compounding pharmacy in Colorado, College Pharmacy.
-This facility is compliant with all the laws and regulations regarding compounded drugs.
+Dr. Holley offers bio-identical hormone pellets produced by a compounding pharmacy.
+The facility is compliant with all the laws and regulations regarding compounded drugs.
 They require a prescription for each individual patient, in compliance with the law, and dispense only to licensed physicians.
 We place the implants under sterile conditions and in moderate doses to minimize possible side effects.
 Some clinics charge thousands for these treatments.
 We are able to do them for between $200 and $300 depending on your needs.

 We also offer monthly injections of estradiol and testosterone for patient who prefer that route.
 The injections are often covered by insurance where the pellets generally are not.